Amrou Al-Kadhi

-Amrou Al-Kadhi (born 23 June 1990) is a British-Iraqi writer, drag performer, and filmmaker whose work primarily focuses on queer identity, cultural representation and racial politics.
-Al-Kadhi made a cameo appearance in the 2021 Sony's Spider-Man Universe (SSU) film Venom: Let There Be Carnage as a temporary host of the title character.
+Amrou Al-Kadhi (born 23 June 1990) is a British-Iraqi writer, actor, drag performer, and filmmaker whose work primarily focuses on queer identity, cultural representation and racial politics.

 Early life and education

-Al-Kadhi was born in London to a tight-knit conservative Iraqi Muslim family.
+Al-Kadhi was born in London to a tight-knit conservative Iraqi and Muslim family.
 They were brought up in Dubai and Bahrain, before the family moved back to London.
 Al-Kadhi claims that discovering marine biology and quantum physics helped them understand their queer identity.
 Al-Kadhi has a twin brother.

-In 2006, Al-Kadhi was awarded a two-year scholarship to Eton College where they did their A-levels, then graduated from the University of Cambridge with a BA and MPhil in the History of Art.
+In 2006, Al-Kadhi was awarded a two-year scholarship to Eton College, where they did their A-levels, then graduated from the University of Cambridge with a BA and MPhil in the History of Art.

 Al-Kadhi's stage name is Glamrou.
 It was at the University of Cambridge that they discovered drag, organising events and becoming a "drag mother" to their fellow drag queens in the university's first professional drag band.
 While at Cambridge, they created and led the musical comedy drag troupe Denim, for which they co-wrote and performed in shows.
-More recently they have left the troupe in order to concentrate on solo performance in a show called Glamrou: From Quran to Queen.
+More recently, they have left the troupe in order to concentrate on solo performance in a show called Glamrou: From Quran to Queen.

 Career

 Films

 Al-Kadhi's first acting role, at the age of fourteen, was in Steven Spielberg's film Munich, where they played the role of an Islamic terrorist's son.
 They have commented that, as an Arab actor, they have been approached to play the role of a terrorist almost thirty times.

-They have two feature films in development: as writer and director, Layla, with Film 4 and Fox Cub Films, and Oh, Molly with BBC Films and Sarah Brocklehurst Productions.
+Al-Kadhi's feature directorial debut Layla, with Film 4 and Fox Cub Films, premiered at the 2024 Sundance Film Festival.
+They have another film in development titled Oh, Molly with BBC Films and Sarah Brocklehurst Productions.

 In 2021, Al-Kadhi appeared in the Sony's Spider-Man Universe (SSU) film Venom: Let There Be Carnage as a temporary host of the alien symbiote Venom after he separates from Eddie Brock.